 - Rose Pink- rose gold with a soft pink iridescent hue

 - Sultry- satin metallic finish warm chocolate brown

 - Bronze- metallic gold bronze

 - Dusty Rose- ultra-matte dusty lilac

 - Rustic- ultra-matte deep cinnamon brown

 - Noir- ultra-matte deep carbon black

-Step 1: Orange Soda as my first transition shade in the crease.
-Step 2: Burnt Orange right below and blended upwards into Orange Soda.
-Step 3: Sienna in the outer V and blended up.
-Step 4: Glistening all over the lid.
+Orange Soda as my first transition shade in the crease.
+Burnt Orange right below and blended upwards into Orange Soda.
+Sienna in the outer V and blended up.
+Glistening all over the lid.

-Step 1: Dusty Rose all over the lid.
-Step 2: Rose Pink patted on top with a wet brush (I don’t suggest using glitter glue for this look).
-Step 3: Orange Soda in the crease and blended into Dusty Rose. **TIP: You can easily do these steps the other way around, your call.
+Dusty Rose all over the lid.
+Rose Pink patted on top with a wet brush.
+Orange Soda in the crease and blended into Dusty Rose. **TIP: You can easily do these steps the other way around, your call.

-Step 1: Burnt Orange in the crease as the first transition shade.
-Step 2: Rustic right under Burnt Orange and blended up into the crease.
-Step 3: Mulberry in the outer V and blended up into the crease, but most of the pigment concentrated on that outer V. Step 4: Noir layered over Mulberry.
+Burnt Orange and Rustic blended in the crease.
+Mulberry in the outer-v and blended up into the crease.
+Noir layered over Mulberry.
 Start with the tiniest bit and build until you reach the intensity you want.
-Step 5: Sultry (with a glitter glue) all over the lid and blended well into the crease and outer V.
+Sultry all over the lid.